Frequently Asked Questions

 - Lawdragon 500 Leading Plaintiff Lawyers in America

-Founder and partner, Jim Fitzgerald has taken many cases to trial and was trial counsel in the largest wrongful death verdict in Wyoming history, the largest injury verdict in Wyoming history, and in nearly half of all the verdicts in Wyoming of one million dollars or more.
+Founder and partner, Jim Fitzgerald has taken many cases to trial and was lead counsel in the largest wrongful death verdict ever held on appeal in Wyoming history, and the largest injury verdict in Wyoming history, and in nearly half of all the verdicts in Wyoming of one million dollars or more.